 Astrophotography can seem daunting at first, but it's easier than it might seem.
 In this first episode, we'll cover the basics: what astrophotography is, why it's so fascinating, and what you'll need to get started for under $1000!

-Welcome to our new series: Introduction to Astrophotography
+Welcome to my new series: Introduction to Astrophotography

 The Milky Way